AvivC/RibbonLang/README.md

         > src\sample_extension\bdeploy.bat

-6. Run the test suite for the Ribbon:
+6. Run the test suite for the Ribbon interpreter:

         > test.bat